 2) Compressed panoramic agenda

 Every media packs up a picture of the world into a compressed panoramic agenda within the typical template “breaking news – politics – business – social issues – cultural life – sports”.
 Different media apply different variants of this pattern, but what is important is the obligation of an editor to find and fill all appointed thematic sections with something significant, even when there is nothing of real significance to report in certain areas (like economics, politics, whatever).
-This obligation creates the all-in-one panoramic view of the world.
+This obligation creates an all-in-one panoramic view of the world.

 To get such a view in the blogosphere requires effort on the part of readers that is equivalent to studying the whole blogosphere, because the selection performed by the Viral Editor is based on other principles.
 It is able to highlight the top topics but quite indifferent to the fullness of the world picture.
 Meanwhile, it is enough to flip through the newspaper or watch half an hour of TV news and you get an entire compressed agenda (the principles of this compression contain opportunities for manipulations, but that is another issue).
-This service will never be provided by the freely flowing stream of guerilla journalism.
+This service will never be provided by the free-flowing stream of guerilla journalism.

 3) Professional status of the journalist

-The professional skills of journalists, of course, still matter; while the others are still learning how to be media, journalists already know how.
+The professional skills of journalists, of course, still matter; while the others are still learning how to be media, journalists already know-how.
 But, again, the high quality of the Viral Editor’s product is predefined not by the nodes but by the connections between them.
 The investigative, watchdog, reportage, stylistic and any other virtue of journalism may be also provided by a random or collective effort of the Viral Editor.

-Such a role for professional status seems to look miserable, but it has a huge significance in an environment which is overloaded with self-appointed sources.
+Such a role for professional status seems to look miserable, but it has a huge significance in an environment that is overloaded with self-appointed sources.
 As a result, text written by journalists generally has a tiny advantage in the very beginning of our reading of it in comparison with text whose authorship we know nothing about.
 The status of the journalist in the authorial sign makes us aware at least of something about an unknown text.
 Considering the huge mass and multitude of content flows, this small job of status turns out, in fact, to be an effective filter.
 It is the real meaning of the concept of trustworthiness for journalism.

 This circumstance underlines the great significance of professional ethics in journalism, or more precisely, the great significance of talk about such ethics.
 Journalists and their associations should proclaim all around that they are special; talk about professional ethics is the best way to proclaim that.